Crotalidae Immune F(ab')2 (Equine)

 Pregnancy Risk Factor

-Animal reproduction studies have not been conducted.
-In general, the health and prognosis of the mother should be taken into consideration when using medications as antidotes; they should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).
-Experience with the use of antivenom in pregnancy is limited; however, treatment with antivenom should be considered in snake envenomations in which it is usually required as definitive management or in envenomations refractory to supportive care (Brown 2013).
+In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.